zencart/documentation/CONTRIBUTING.md

 <pre>
 ---
 title: article title
+description: article description
 category: article category
 weight: 10
 ---
 </pre>

+- The title will be shown on the page, but the description will only be used in the description meta tag, so say "Zen Cart" somewhere in the description.

 - The value of `weight` denotes a sort-order.
 Within folders, please set as follows: